SWEN90009-2024/SC-BlueRing/docs/meetings/Team Meetings/04-23 Meeting.md

     -Emphasis on teacher-written evaluations, accounting for diverse courses and metrics per student.

 3. **Revised Direction**
-    - Shift towards analyzing ability for broader insights, coporate with ATART to impacting college admissions.
+    - Shift towards analyzing ability for broader insights, coporate with ATAR to impacting college admissions.
     - Consider GAT, proposal to introduce similar non-academic metrics to increase evaluation accuracy.
     - Suggestions for prototype and possible solutions, including teacher-weighted questionnaires and interactive visualization tools.